Richard Anderson: Career

 Before Anderson began his career in 1950 as a Metro-Goldwyn-Mayer contract player, he studied at the Actors' Laboratory Theatre, which led to work in radio and stock theater.
 His many films at MGM included The Magnificent Yankee (1950) as Reynolds, The Student Prince (1954) as Lucas, and Forbidden Planet (1956) as Chief Engineer Quinn.

 After his six years at MGM, he was contracted to 20th Century Fox.

 Among his later films were the World War I drama Paths of Glory (1957) directed by Stanley Kubrick in which Anderson played the prosecuting attorney.
+Anderson also worked as a dialogue coach and admired Kubrick's approach to directing.
+As he recalled in an American Legends website interview with Martin Pitts: "As soon as we started shooting, I knew immediately what Stanley was interested in: The shot.
+Always the shot.
+He worked with George Krause, the German cinematographer, to make sure that everything looked like a newsreel of World War I. Kubrick had studied many photographs of the war in the library.
+The film was low keyed and had a grainy look to it.
+That's what Stanley was interested in."

-Anderson played Ricardo Del Amo in the second season of Zorro (1957 TV series), a friend and rival of Diego de la Vega (Guy Williams).
+Anderson played Ricardo Del Amo in the second season of Zorro (1957), a friend and rival of Diego de la Vega (Guy Williams).
 He was the object of the unrequited love of Clara Varner (Joanne Woodward) in The Long, Hot Summer (1958) and a suspicious military officer in Seven Days in May (1964).

 In the 1960s, Anderson made appearances in 23 episodes of Perry Mason during the series' final season (1965–66) as Police Lieutenant Steve Drumm, replacing the character of Lt.
-Tragg, played by Ray Collins, who died in 1965.
+Arthur Tragg, played by Ray Collins, who died in 1965.
 Before he became a Perry Mason regular, Anderson made guest appearances in two episodes: as defendant Edward Lewis in "The Case of the Accosted Accountant", and Jason Foster in "The Case of the Paper Bullets" (both 1964).